With so many other ways to reach customers, many marketers and business owners wonder, is it still worth sending email?

 Key takeaway: Consumers now have more power to get rid of the irrelevant emails that they hate.
-One way to fix this is with personalization.
-Read our guide to learn how to make your optins more personal with dynamic text replacement.
+One way to fix this is with smart personalization that goes beyond just using subscribers’ first names.
+Read our guide to learn how to make your campaigns more personal and relevant with dynamic text replacement.

 What Email Marketers Say

 When it comes to email marketing software, marketers are spoilt for choice.
 But how do they feel about the emails they send?